davidepi/spectre-light/src/parsers/README.md

 - Keys are reserved keywords and thus cannot be neither user-defined nor quoted
 - A comma is not required between each `key:value` pair, a whitespace is sufficient
+- After a value additional attributes can be issued.
+This is currently used only to specify the mask channel that will be used
 - The toplevel object can not be enclosed in curly braces

 Recall that every relative path declared inside the input file is resolved from the position of the input file itself, instead of the current working directory.
 This was done in order to depend just by the initial position of the input file.